SillyDev2026/NanoNum/README.md

 Tiny values remain symbolic.

-Multiple values can share one bitstream.
+Multiple values can share one packed bitstream.

-Standard display moves from suffixes into compact exponent notation when needed.
+Standard display progresses cleanly from suffixes into `E` notation and then actual `L` layers.

+Coordinates are compacted too, so values such as `10^(1e308)` display as `E100UCe` instead of `E1e+308`.

-Math V7 lets the same representation participate directly in game calculations, including hot-path typed operations, progression formulas, tetration, slog, and gamma-family functions.
+Math V8 lets the same representation participate directly in game calculations while keeping a protected normal API, safe `try*` boundaries, and 54 trusted direct `NanoNum.fast` calls.

+Typecheck V2 gives the public module an explicit exported Luau surface.

+Register Scope V1 keeps formatter, utility, packing, leaderboard, and math helper locals in separate function frames so the module does not hit Luau's 200-local register ceiling.

-And persisted leaderboard values keep their own explicit codec version so ranking semantics can evolve independently from parser, notation, and math changes.
+And leaderboard ranking remains independently versioned from the NanoNum buffer codec, parser, notation, and math layers.